Nova-Aeon/crudechain/readme.md

 crudechaind tx crude delete-post <id> --from <username> --chain-id crudechain
 ```

+### Consensus-Breaking
+Switch to branch 'consensus-breaking'.
+The post data structure is modified (title deleted).
+All commands above should remove the parameter title before running.

 ### Configure

 Your blockchain in development can be configured with `config.yml`.
 To learn more, see the [Ignite CLI docs](https://docs.ignite.com).